ppgia-unifor/resilience-bench/README.md

 ## Publications

+Aderaldo, C. M., and Mendonça, N. C. (2023).
+[How The Retry Pattern Impacts Application Performance](https://doi.org/10.1145/3613372.3613409): A Controlled Experiment.
+In Proceedings of the XXXVII Brazilian Symposium on Software Engineering (SBES '23).
+Association for Computing Machinery, New York, NY, USA, 47–56. https://doi.org/10.1145/3613372.3613409

 Costa, T. M., Vasconcelos, D. M., Aderaldo, C. M., and Mendonça, N. C. (2022).
 [Avaliação de Desempenho de Dois Padrões de Resiliência para Microsserviços: Retry e Circuit Breaker](publications/sbrc2022-final.pdf).
 In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
 The experimental dataset used in this paper is available in the [/data/sbrc2022](data/sbrc2022/) folder.

 Aderaldo, C. M., and Mendonça, N. C. (2022).
 [ResilienceBench: Um ambiente para avaliação experimental de padrões de resiliência para microsserviços ]().
 In 40th Brazilian Symposium on Computer Networks and Distributed Systems (SBRC 2022).
 The version presented in the conference and described in the paper is available [here](publications/sbrc_tools_2022.pdf).